mcneel/rhino.inside-revit/docs/pages/_en/beta/samples/changing-parameters-with-grasshopper.md

 ---
-title: Transfer Rhino to Revit
-description: This guide covers the basic transfer of Rhino geometry into Revit.
+title: Managing Parameters with Grasshopper
 order: 3
 ---

-# Managing Parameters with Grasshopper&reg;
 This sample shows how to read and write the parameters of Revit&reg; elements usign Grasshopper and Rhino&reg;.
 There are two sample files here.

 1. The first sample will simple copy the Mark value from each door and palce it in the comments parameter of the same door.